Share this:

 Shanda L. Spurlock Memorial Scholarship

-Must be an African American student attending the University of Cincinnati, Northern Kentucky University, or University of Dayton law schools and demonstrate leadership potential and dedication to their community.
+Must be an African American resident of Greater Cincinnati attending any accredited law school.
+Applicants should demonstrate leadership potential and dedication to the Cincinnati community.

 Williams A. McClain Scholarship

-Must be an African American student residing in Hamilton County, Ohio, and attending any ABA-accredited law school.
-Must demonstrate leadership potential and dedication to the community.
+Must be an African American law student attending any accredited law school.
+Applicants should demonstrate leadership potential, a dedication to the Cincinnati community, and has expressed a financial need.

 More College Financial Aid, Assistance, and Coaching for students